15 Wild & Wonderful Things to Do in the Faroe Islands (Don’t Miss #6!)

 The Bottom Line: If you like to keep track of the number of countries you’ve visited, the Faroe Islands counts as a new one (according to the Traveler’s Century Club Country List).
 And that makes it country #178 for me!

-What’s the best way to get to the Faroe Islands?
+How to get to the Faroe Islands

 Though there is one ferry option serving the Faroe Islands, by far, the easiest way to reach the islands is to fly.